 If you are like most new food truck owners I’ve spoken with, you dream of building your food truck website better than the rest.
 The site will look great, attract new customers and acts as a virtual promoter 24 hours a day.
 This certainly can be achieved.
 The key to understand is that the road to building your a food truck website is usually filled with potholes.

 Whether you decide to do it yourself or hire a developer to help build your site, there are a few things you should watch out for when you get started.
-These are 5 of the most common mistakes I see vendors make when they start developing the website of their dreams.

 5 Mistakes To Avoid When Building Your Food Truck Website